TryCarbonara/NodeInstallation/README.md

 Welcome to **Carbonara**.
-Carbonara requires certain tooling/exporters to help scrape and publish sensor & usage data for reporting the most accurate carbon emission.
+Carbonara requires certain tooling/exporters to help scrape and publish sensor & usage data for reporting the most accurate carbon emission scores.
-<br> This script will help configure the machine.
-The installation is compatible with Linux running on bare-metal.
+<br> The installation is compatible with Linux running on bare-metal.
+These instructions will help configure your node(s) with Carbonara service.

 **Note:**
 * Carbonara uses rapl/ipmi tooling to fetch detailed system/process level power consumption metrics on bare-metal host specifically for compute/memory resources